am-steph/wayscript-login-helper/wayscriptx.md

 ![](https://i.imgur.com/y1cICkF.png)
 ![](https://i.imgur.com/lnC9NoA.png)

 There is a random sleep when it does the login, so it will inform you that it is sleeping for x amount of time.
-Because of this sometimes you could be unlucky and will have to wait a few minutes.
-If you want it to go a bit quicker, use `ctrl+c` to exit, press the up arrow, then `enter` again to run, hopefully the random sleep is shorter
+Because of this sometimes you could be unlucky and will have to wait up to 5 minutes.
+If you want it to go a bit quicker, use `ctrl+c` to stop it from running, press the `up arrow`, then `enter` again to run, hopefully the random sleep is shorter

 Wait for the login to complete, if it says successfully signed in, then the login works, proceed to next steps